pivotal/docs-tas-adapter/install.md

     where:

-    - `API-FQDN` is the FQDN that you want to use for the TAS adapter API.
+    - `API-FQDN` is the FQDN that you want to use for the Application Service Adapter API.
-    - `API-TLS-CRT` is the PEM-encoded public certificate for the TAS adapter API.
+    - `API-TLS-CRT` is the PEM-encoded public certificate for the Application Service Adapter API.
-    - `API-TLS-KEY` is the PEM-encoded private key for the TAS adapter API.
+    - `API-TLS-KEY` is the PEM-encoded private key for the Application Service Adapter API.
-    - `DEFAULT-APP-DOMAIN` is the domain that you want to use
+    - `DEFAULT-APP-DOMAIN` is the shared domain that you want to use for automatically configured application routes.
-    - `APP-TLS-CRT` is the PEM-encoded public certificate for applications deployed using the TAS adapter.
+    - `APP-TLS-CRT` is the PEM-encoded public certificate for application routes.
-    - `APP-TLS-KEY` is the PEM-encoded private key for applications deployed using the TAS adapter.
+    - `APP-TLS-KEY` is the PEM-encoded private key for applications routes.
     - `KPACK-TAG-PREFIX` is the container registry "folder"/"project" where runnable application images (Droplets) will be uploaded.
     - `PACKAGE-REGISTRY-BASE` is the container registry "folder"/"project" where application source code (Packages) will be uploaded.

-    Optional values - example below (consult the Tanzu CLI output for more information):
+    The following values are optional:

     ```yaml
     ---